$1,750,000

 Not to mention the city is rich in art, history, and culture, making it a must-visit destination for tourists.
 The city is also rich in offering annual events and festivals, including Cityfest, Toronto International Dragon Boat Festival, Indie Week Canada, and more.

-The city is also blessed with a flavor of all four seasons.
+Houses for sale in Toronto the city is also blessed with a flavor of all four seasons.
 Spring is covered in March, April, and May, followed by Summer, which runs from June till August, and Fall starts from September and slowly dives into the Winter, which lasts till February.

 Being one of the country’s central business and tourism hubs, locals and immigrants have always preferred relocating to this big city.
 And with an ever-rising population, the city’s real estate market continues to thrive.
 For instance, Toronto’s housing market witnessed a massive growth in homes for sale in 2020 compared to 2019.
 According to CREA’s stats, only in Dec’20, the total sales recorded were 7,180, showing a 64.5% growth.
 The overall sales in the Toronto real estate recorded for 2020 were 91,151, 8.4% higher than in 2019.
 Single-family homes, including bungalows, have become the most desired type of home in the city.
 However, prices keep rising, and houses for sale in Toronto are insufficient to fulfill the demand.